 - 1. Pets are not permitted on the fairgrounds or in the Fair parking areas.
 Animals tied to trees or cars, or left within vehicles (whether locked or not), may be removed by the local animal control officer. - 2.
-Smoking is prohibited in the following areas of the Fair: the Children's Area; the shuttle and wagon rides; all food preparation, service and eating areas; all buildings, including barns and all tents; within 20 feet of any entrance or window to any enclosed area, including all buildings, barns and tents. - 3.
+No smoking on the fairgrounds, except for the designated smoking area across from the Fair Office. - 3.
 Fair participants may not build fires without written permission from the CGCF office. - 4.
 The CGCF supports Maine laws regarding public drinking of alcohol and use of controlled substances on the fairgrounds and in the Fair parking lots. - 5.
 Audio and video devices audible to the general public are prohibited on the fairgrounds unless they are part of a CGCF-approved demonstration. - 6.
 Do not feed livestock or other display animals unless tending to your own animals. - 7.
 Skateboards, bicycles or other unauthorized wheeled vehicles are prohibited on the fairgrounds. - 8.
 The CGCF office assumes no liability for damage to or loss of personal property.

 Common Ground Country Fair recognizes the unique perspectives of the various cultures represented in Maine and at the Fair.
-In order to improve diversity, equity, and inclusion at our events, MOFGA staff and the Fair Steering Committee are working with community members on new guidelines to address these issues.
+In order to improve diversity, equity and inclusion at our events, MOFGA staff and the Fair Steering Committee are working with community members on new guidelines to address these issues.